Md-aliy7/Factory-HUB/README.md

 ---

-Here’s a clean, well-formatted **README-style version** of your content in repo format with headings, code blocks, and emoji for readability:

----

 # 📚 Dependencies & Build Guide

-This project uses **vcpkg** for C++ dependency management and **CMake** as its build system.
-The `CMakeLists.txt` file in the project root tells Visual Studio and other tools how to build the code.
+This project uses **vcpkg** for C++ dependency management.
+Visual Studio or your preferred IDE will handle compilation directly — no `CMakeLists.txt` is required.

 Follow the instructions below to set up vcpkg and build the project.